klupsky/next-ecommerce/README.md

-# dot shop, Next.js e-commerce store
+# ⚫ çdot shop, Next.js e-commerce store

-everybody loves dots! and in this e-commerce store you can finally purchase them! this is a full-stack application, that simulates an online webstore, including all proper functions, including:
+everybody loves dots! and in this e-commerce store you can purchase them for your happyness! this is a full-stack application using cookies. it simulates an online webstore, including all proper functions, including:

 - a landingpage with all the available products (dots) listed
 - the user can browse through the different product-pages and add a selected amount of dots to the cart